ice458/Intel_BID_Library_Builder_for_RPi_Pico2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Important notes about Intel's license:
+- This repository only contains build scripts and configuration for Intel's Decimal Floating-Point Math Library; it does not redistribute Intel's sources or license text.
-**Important**: This project only provides build scripts and configuration.
-The Intel Decimal Floating-Point Math Library itself is licensed separately under Intel's BSD-style license.
-Users must obtain the Intel library source code separately and comply with Intel's license terms.
+- The Intel Decimal Floating-Point Math Library is governed by Intel's own license.
+Please review Intel's End User License Agreement located at `IntelRDFPMathLib20U2/eula.txt` after you obtain and extract the archive from Intel.
+- The `.gitignore` intentionally excludes `IntelRDFPMathLib*`, so Intel's sources and their `eula.txt` are not checked into this repository.
+- You must obtain the Intel library from Intel and comply with the terms in `eula.txt`.

 ## Overview